There are four main themes that run through this exhibition. We invite you to consider these themes as you examine the artifacts.

-In the New World, the Old World Transforms
+In the New World, the Old World transforms

-In the Ottoman Empire, home and synagogue were both sacred spaces.
-In the United States, the all encompassing Jewishness that pervaded every aspect of one's life became circumscribed.
+Sephardic Jews, like Ashkenazi Jews, also adopted the American understanding of religion as associated with a place of worship.
+Whereas in the Ottoman Empire, all sites public and private could be embedded with sanctity, in the United States, the all encompassing Jewishness that pervaded every aspect of one's life became circumscribed.
 Synagogues were primary holy spaces, and the home was slowly relegated to the mundane.
 And as the space in which celebrations were held shifted, the customs associated with those spaces also changed.

 Together, the written and oral records also raise a compelling question about the Ladino language.
 Our research suggested a close relationship between the decline of Ladino (both as a spoken language and as a written language in its various scripts) and the disappearance of certain Sephardic life cycle customs — a correlation that shows the inextricable relationship between language and culture.
 Yet even as Ladino has nearly disappeared as a spoken language, some uniquely Sephardic customs have survived.
 We invite you to consider our question with us: Why may cultural customs outlive the languages from which they originated?

 There is no denying that this exhibit is centered on Seattle.
-The artifacts in the Sephardic Studies Digital Collection come mainly from local community members who entrusted our program with their personal treasures, and we have used these materials to build the stories around which this exhibit revolves.
+The artifacts in the Sephardic Studies Digital Collection at the University of Washington come mainly from local community members who entrusted our program with their personal treasures, and we have used these materials to build the stories around which this exhibit revolves.
 While some practices elaborated upon here may be particular to Seattle, they emerged out of a shared Ottoman Jewish world that began to fragment more than a century ago.
 The elements preserved and transformed in Seattle serve as a microcosm of the Ottoman Jewish experience and its worldwide echoes into the twenty-first century.